 - OpenVMS includes encryption for data confidentiality that ships as part of the operating system, thereby removing the requirement to license and install Encrypt separately.
-The ENCRYPT and DECRYPT commands, part of OpenVMS, support AES file encryption with 128, 192, or 256 bit keys.
-AES encryption is also supported by BACKUP/ENCRYPT, allowing for the creation of encrypted tapes and savesets.
+The ENCRYPT and DECRYPT commands, now part of OpenVMS, support AES file encryption with 128, 192, or 256 bit keys.
+AES encryption is also supported by BACKUP/ENCRYPT, allowing for the creation of encrypted tapes and save-sets.
 The built-in encryption functionality is backward-compatible with file and backup tapes created by the former layered product Encryption for OpenVMS.
 This layered product featured 56-bit Data Encryption Standard (DES), which continues to function today, allowing for the decryption of archived DES encrypted data.
-The AES encryption functionality supports Electronic Code Book (ECB) and Cipher Block Chaining (CBC) block modes of encryption.
+The AES encryption.
 The Cipher Feedback (CFB) and Output Feedback (OFB) 8-bit character stream modes are also supported from the command line as well as by the programmatic APIs. - Secure Sockets Layer (SSL) for OpenVMS Integrity server systems provides secure transfer of sensitive information over the Internet - Common Data Security Architecture (CDSA) is configured and initialized automatically during installation and upgrades and is required for Secure Delivery purposes and other security features.
 If you install a newer version of CDSA without upgrading the base operating system, you must initialize the CDSA software, using the following command.
-Enter the command from an account that has both SYSPRV and CMKRNL privileges (for example, the SYSTEM account). \$@SYS\$STARTUP:CDSA\$UPGRADE - Kerberos for OpenVMS - Per-Thread Security Profiles - External Authentication - Global and Local Mapping of LDAP users - VSI Code Signing for OpenVMS: OpenVMS kits will be signed using VSI Code Signing Service (CSS)
+Enter the command from an account that has both SYSPRV and CMKRNL privileges (for example, the SYSTEM account). \$ SYS\$STARTUP:CDSA\$UPGRADE - Kerberos for OpenVMS - Per-Thread Security Profiles - External Authentication - Global and Local Mapping of LDAP users - VSI Code Signing for OpenVMS: OpenVMS kits will be signed using VSI Code Signing Service recognized security practices.
+OpenVMS recommended procedures are included in the HPE OpenVMS Guide to System Security.

-Note: Users who are externally authenticated by their LAN Manager need only remember a single user name/password combination to gain access to their OpenVMS and LAN Manager accounts.
+NOTE: Users who are externally authenticated by their LAN Manager need only remember a single user name/password combination to gain access to their OpenVMS and LAN Manager accounts.

-Note: Because no system can provide complete security, VSI cannot guarantee complete system security.
+NOTE: Because no system can provide complete security, VSI cannot guarantee complete system security.
 However, VSI continues to enhance the security capabilities of its products.
-Customers are strongly advised to follow all industry-recognized security practices.
-OpenVMS recommended procedures are included in the OpenVMS Guide to System Security.
+Customers are strongly advised to follow all industry-